HiSpec: Hierarchical Speculative Decoding for LLMs: Acknowledgements

 This research was conducted using computing resources on the Vista GPU Cluster through the Center for Generative AI (CGAI) and the Texas Advanced Computing Center (TACC) at the University of Texas at Austin.
-We thank the generous support from the Cockrell School of Engineering and the Amazon AI PhD Fellowship Program through the Amazon Science Hub at UT Austin.
+We thank the generous support from the Cockrell School of Engineering and the Amazon AI PhD Fellowship Program through the Amazon Science Hub at UT Austin, including the AWS cloud credits that enabled the large-scale experiments conducted in this work.
+Poulami Das acknowledges the generous support through the AMD endowment at UT Austin.